Vintage Clothing is the Real Deal Always the Best Deal?

 Laundering can be timely when all we want to do is pop our things in the wash with similar colours.
 I have spoilt vintage by taking that chance only to end up with a colour run or twisted shrunken clothing that might fit a Barbie doll.

 Some older fabrics can be scratchy and uncomfortable as they don't have the addition of elastane and other comfort boosters.

 Rare items are getting unaffordable for some.

-Most fabrics are dyefast and easy to launder.
+Most vintage-inspired fabrics are dye fast and easy to launder.

-Reduces the disapointment when something doesn't fit you try another size.
+Reduces the disappointment when something doesn't fit you can try another size.